 Algorand’s self selection (https://github.com/ethresearch/p2p/issues/5#issuecomment-441457619) has been considered as a protection against DoS attacks against block proposers (BPs).
 The goal is to choose a BP from a pool of eligible validators in such a way that only the current BP knows it has been selected.
 When it publishes a block, it simultaneously publishes a proof showing that it is indeed the current BP.

 Algorand’s protocol cannot be used as a means to reliably select a single BP.
-For example, with a single BP to choose among 300 validators, Algorand would fail to select anyone with a probability ~36% and select two or more BPs ~63% of the time, and would thus nearly never select a single BP.
+For example, with a single BP to choose among 300 validators, Algorand would fail to select anyone with a probability ~36% and would select two or more BPs ~26% of the time.

 We found a possible solution to secret self-selection using ZK-SNARK (ZK-STARK would work as well).
 Obvious caveat: it’s expensive.